Serial digital interface: HDMI

 The HDMI interface is a compact audio/video interface for transferring uncompressed video data and compressed/uncompressed digital audio data from an HDMI-compliant device to a compatible computer monitor, video projector, digital television, or digital audio device.
 It is mainly used in the consumer area, but increasingly used in professional devices including uncompressed video, often called clean HDMI.

 G.703

 The G.703 standard is another high-speed digital interface, originally designed for telephony.

 HDcctv

 The HDcctv standard embodies the adaptation of SDI for video surveillance applications, not to be confused with TDI, a similar but different format for video surveillance cameras.

 CoaXPress

-The CoaXPress standard is another high-speed digital interface, originally design for industrial camera interfaces.
+The CoaXPress standard is another high-speed digital interface, originally designed for use with industrial cameras.
 The data rates for CoaXPress go up to 12.5 Gbit/s over a single coaxial cable.
 A 41 Mbit/s uplink channel and power over coax are also included in the standard.